Charlottesville High School: History

 Charlottesville High School was founded by John Cunningham in 1904 and was built in 1974 because the Lane High School building had become too small to accommodate all students within the city limits.
 Lane High school saw its last graduating class in June 1974.
 CHS opened its doors in September 1974.
 The new school inherited their school colors (black & orange) as well as their mascot (the Black Knight) from the former high school.
 Lane High School was never demolished and is now the Albemarle County office building.
 Charlottesville High School's sports complex was still located on the grounds of the Lane High School building until the 1980s, when it was moved to a site across the street from CHS.
-During the last 20 years of the 20th century, CHS has had some major additions including a new gym facility and a large auditorium.
+During the last 20 years of the twentieth century, CHS had some major additions including a new gym facility and a large auditorium.

 Renovations started in 2004, lasting two years, and included a fresh coat of paint, updated class rooms, larger and modern restroom facilities, updated ventilation systems, new lockers, and new, asbestos-free floor tile.